TomJHKR/netherite-pickaxe/README.md

 ## Options

-- `--substring`: Search for exact keyword matches instead of substrings.
+- `-s, --substring`: Search for exact keyword matches instead of substrings.
-- `--long-format`: Don't print out messages if no matches are found.
+- `-l, --long-format`: Don't print out messages if no matches are found.
-- `--include-all`: Dont exclude file extensions specified in config.py.
+- `-i, --include-all`: Dont exclude file extensions specified in config.py.
-- `--not-repo`: Will do a file search only, for non git initialised folder directorys.
+- `-n --not-repo`: Will do a file search only, for non git initialised folder directorys.
+- `-h --help`: Get help.

 ## Examples